Affiliate links on Android Authority may earn us a commission. Learn more.

-At its latest Unpacked event, Samsung revealed only a preview of GalaxyPlay Link, its new game streaming service.
-Now, thanks to TechCrunch, we know the service will officially launch in the first two weeks of September, and it will be released in the form of a free downloadable app.
+Original article, August 14, 2019 (08:30 PM ET): At its Galaxy Note 10 Unpacked event, Samsung revealed only a preview of GalaxyPlay Link, its new game streaming service.
+TechCrunch then reported that it will officially launch in the first two weeks of September, and it will be released in the form of a free downloadable app.
 This will allow game streaming from users’ PCs to their Samsung Galaxy Note 10.

 The PC will need to be running Windows 10, and the gameplay will be streamed simultaneously across both devices.
 To accomplish this, GalaxyPlay Link leverages technology developed by gaming startup Parsec.
 Check it out in action below: